Skip to main content

 Powers Shortcodes allow you to define custom Dynamic Shortcodes easily by composing other Shortcodes.

-Note: When writing Power Shortcodes keep in mind that they can be written only by administrators but then also used by contributors.
+Note: When writing Power Shortcodes, keep in mind that they can be written only by administrators, but then also used by contributors.

 How do they work

 A Power Shortcode has two components: a name and its content.
-You can insert this in the WordPress dashboard (more below).
-A Power Shortcode can then be used everywhere else with {power:name}
+You can insert this into the WordPress dashboard (see below for details).
+A Power Shortcode can then be used everywhere else with {power:name}, where name is the name you defined before.

 Suppose we have a Power Shortcode with name "welcome-user" and code